Grayda/bellboy/README.md

   - [ ] Allow complex bells (e.g. bells disable other bells)
   - [ ] Allow addons?
   - [ ] Create a separate JS for the web stuff, or provide a REST API so you can write your own front-end?
+  - [ ] Convert the UI into a RESTful service so people can write their own front-end
+    - [ ] Perhaps investigate MQTT, as that would also allow subscriptions to bells by other systems
+    - [ ] Perhaps break this all down into various services (e.g. base just triggers / emits events, and an audio "module" plays the sound)